DhiyaneshGeek/DhiyaneshGeek.github.io/_posts/2020-02-05-recon-with-me.md

 `while true; do subfinder -dL domains.txt -all | anew subs.txt | httpx | nuclei -t nuclei-templates/ | notify ; sleep 3600; done`

-The **First Run** is madatory for this process so that it will do subdomain enumeration for the list of domains that you give and save it in a `.txt` file.
+* The **First Run** is madatory for this process so that it will do subdomain enumeration for the list of domains that you give and save it in a `.txt` file.

-The **Second Run** is used to find new subdomains , check alive status , scan it with nuclei templates and notify us the output.
+* The **Second Run** is used to find new subdomains , check alive status , scan it with nuclei templates and notify us the output.

+Note : i highly suggest to run these one linear on VPS system like Digital Ocean or AWS instance.

 <p align="center">
   <img src="/images/recon/automation.png">